Give your Paper Fortune Teller an injection of humour.

 (6) Some aliens come in peace.
 These ones don’t… sleep tight!

-(7) Warning: time to put a lock on the outside of your bathroom door!
+(7) Warning: time to put a lock on your bathroom door!

 (8) Nose jam on toast… enjoy your breakfast!